zupta/slate/source/includes/_serviceability.md

-breadth | integer | breadth of the shipment height | integer | height of the shipment cp_id | integer | clickpost courier comapny id service_type | characyer | Any one of FORWARD/RVP/EXCHANGE, if service_type param is not passed, then default is FORWARD.
+breadth | integer | breadth of the shipment height | integer | height of the shipment cp_id | integer | clickpost courier comapny id service_type | character | Any one of FORWARD/RVP/EXCHANGE, if service_type param is not passed, then default is FORWARD.

 ###Response explanation:

 Response object has two parts: